 Need, Goal and Objectives, Scope and Outcome

-Need.
+NEED.
 In the past decade HIM professionals have been working on implementing health information systems (HIS) – Electronic Health Record Systems (EHRS), Laboratory Information Management Systems (LIMS) and other information and communication technology (ICT) products – in healthcare and public health organizations.
 Based on the their experience the following challenges were identified with ICT adoption: ,,,,,,,

 EHR System Design Flaws